heming277/TaskTracker/README.md

 Command Line Task Tracker application I built in C++ with postgre SQL backend, can be run on Docker

 ## Features
-key features include creating tasks, deleting tasks, updating tasks, listing tasks, and quitting the task tracker.
+key features include creating tasks, deleting tasks, updating tasks, listing tasks, simple to use for student to track their tasks even without internet connection.

 ## Prerequisites to Run
 - Docker